 Staging of kidney cancer

 - If you have surgery, your doctors can also find out the pathologic stage, which is based on the same factors as the clinical stage, plus what is found during surgery and how the removed tissue looks under a microscope.

-Your doctor will take into account both the grade and stage of your cancer when recommending a treatment plan.
+Other staging systems can also be used for kidney cancer.
 If your doctor uses a staging system other than the one mentioned above, ask to have it explained in terms you can understand.

-Last Medical Review: 11/27/2012
+Last Medical Review: 04/29/2014

 Last Revised: 04/29/2014